MIftakharemon/appflow-by-flutter/README.md

     <b>
         <a href="https://www.appflowy.com">AppFlowy</a><br>
     </b>
-    ⭐️  The Open Source Alternative To Notion  ⭐️ <br>
+    ⭐️  The Open Source Alternative To Notion!  ⭐️ <br>
 </h1>

 <p align="center">
-AppFlowy is the AI workspace where you achieve more without losing control of your data
+AppFlowy is the AI workspace where you achieve more without losing control of, your data
 </p>

 <p align="center">